London stocks tumble on fears of second virus wave; BP slides

 June 15 (Reuters) - London's FTSE 100 fell more than 2% on Monday as a record number of new cases of the novel coronavirus in Beijing and underwhelming data from China raised concerns of a slower economic recovery from the COVID-19 pandemic.

-The FTSE 100 .FTSE was down 2.3%, with BP Plc BP.L sliding 5% to the bottom of the commodity-heavy index after saying it would write off up to $17.5 billion in the value of its assets.
+The FTSE 100 .FTSE was down 2.2% at a three-week low, with BP Plc BP.L sliding 4.9% to the bottom of the commodity-heavy index after saying it would write off up to $17.5 billion in the value of its assets.

-But business supplies distributor Bunzl BNZL.L jumped 8.3% as it forecast an increase in revenue for the first half of the year, boosted by robust demand from the grocery, safety and healthcare sectors in the first few months of the coronavirus crisis.
+Business supplies distributor Bunzl BNZL.L was the sole gainer on the FTSE 100, jumping 4.9%, as it forecast an increase in revenue for the first half of the year, boosted by robust demand from the grocery, safety and healthcare sectors.

 ((Sagarika.Jaisinghani@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2256;))